Jo-IE/front-end-challenge/README.md

 ### Testing

 For testing, I used the React Testing Library as was used originally in the app.
 I thought the library was an ideal choice because it tests for user interactions with the app and it would be helpful to text for user navigation to and from the error page.
 The components in `Main.jsx` were previosuly wrapped by a `BrowserRouter` component.
 I moved this `BrowserRouter` component to the `App.jsx` file and used it as a wrapper over the `Main` component.
 I did this to make it easier to manipulate the `history` prop of the `Router` component that is used to wrap the `Main` component during testing.
 I tested the error components, `ErrorView` and `ErrorBoundary` to ensure that they were each individually performing as required.
-I tested the `ErrorView` with the `Main` component to ensure that the sidebar still shows up on an error page, the url changes to `/error` when there is a 404 error and the button back to the home page still functions.
+I tested the `ErrorView` with the `Main` component to en sure that the sidebar still shows up on an error page, the url changes to `/error` when there is a 404 error and the button back to the home page still functions.

 ### UI